altwalker/setup-altwalker/README.md

 ```

 The `altwalker-version` input is optional.
-If the `altwalker-version` option does't exist the last released version of AltWalker will be installed.
+If the `altwalker-version` option is not specified, the latest released version of AltWalker will be installed.

-See [action.yml](action.yml) for more details.
+For additional details, refer to [action.yml](action.yml).

-This action also provides all input options provided by [altwalker/setup-graphwalker](https://github.com/altwalker/setup-graphwalker) action.
+Furthermore, this action offers all the input options available in the [altwalker/setup-graphwalker](https://github.com/altwalker/setup-graphwalker) action.

 ## License